SAKAI Uchihamono (Forged Blades)

-Guns and tobacco were introduced into Japan in the middle of the 16th century by the Portuguese.
-By the end of that century, small tobacco knives were being forged in Sakai and the Tokugawa Shogunate awarded the forgers of Sakai a special seal of approval and guarantee of their quality.
+Guns and tobacco were introduced to Japan in the middle of the 16th century by the Portuguese.
+By the end of that century, small tobacco knives were being forged in Sakai and the Tokugawa Shogunate awarded the forgers there a special seal of approval and guarantee of quality.

-Sakai was also granted exclusive selling rights and the reputation of the cutting edge of Sakai Uchihamono spread throughout the land as a result.
-Then in the middle of the Edo period (1600-1868), the deba-bocho or pointed knife appeared and was followed by knives of every description, mainly used in the preparation of food.
+Sakai was also granted exclusive selling rights and the reputation of the cutting edge of Sakai forged blades spread across the country.
+Then, in the middle of the Edo era (1600-1868), the deba-bocho knife appeared, followed by knives of every description, most of which were used to prepare food.

-There are Sakai knives for every use, as evidenced by the fact that most chefs use one.
-Their common feature are the well-sharpened edges.
+There is a Sakai knife for almost every use, as evidenced by the fact that most Japanese chefs have one.
+Their main feature is their well-grounded edges.

 How to make

 Sakai forged blades are produced by welding together hard and soft steel.
 The soft “jigane” steel contains mostly iron whereas the harder “hagane” steel contains a great amount of carbon and has been hardened by tempering.
 The combination of hard and soft steel results in a knife that cuts well without bending or breaking.